List of Kentucky supplemental roads and rural secondary highways (700–799): Kentucky Route 729

 Kentucky Route 729 is a 5.245 mi rural secondary state highway in southwestern Green County that runs from U.S. Route 68 south of Liletown to Kentucky Route 218 southwest of Pierce.

+History

+KY 729 was formed ca. 1955.

+The original KY 729 ran from US 119 (now KY 2545) in Thornton north to the small community of Farraday; this is now part of KY 1862.

 Kentucky Route 730

 Kentucky Route 730 is an 11.784 mi rural secondary highway in eastern Lyon County.
 The highway begins at KY 903 north of Lamasco.
 KY 730 heads northwest and crosses Sand Hollow Creek and the Eddy Creek arm of Lake Barkley.
 The highway meets the eastern end of KY 818 before crossing Glass Creek at its junction with KY 293 at Saratoga.
 KY 730 runs concurrently with KY 293 west to the latter route's terminus at KY 93.
 Along the way, the routes have two junctions with KY 818 and a diamond interchange with I-24.
 At the KY 93–KY 293 junction, KY 730 also meets the eastern end of KY 1055.
 KY 730 heads north along KY 93 and splits west at the south city limit of Eddyville.
 The highway meets the western end of KY 1055 shortly before the highway reaches Lake Barkley, where the highway turns onto Water Street, which passes between the lake and the Kentucky State Penitentiary, to its terminus at a dead end.